antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 Omic data is not very useful without proper annotation.
-Annotation is provided in a separate tab delimited text file.
+Annotation can be provided in a separate tab delimited text file.
 Here the 1^st^ column contains the sample names and any subsequent column is treated as an annotation field (termed tracks within R2).
 Please refrain from using special characters within the annotation.
 Also, spaces in track naming